Project-Based Learning for Student-Produced PSA on Mental Health and the SDGs

 • Harry Tjahjodiningrat Universitas Pendidikan Indonesia

-• Danendra Alfathadiningrat Vancouver Film School
+• Danendra Alfathadiningrat Vancouver Film School, Canada

 Keywords:

-Project-Based Learning (PBL), Public Service Announcement (PSA), Mental Health, Sustainable Development Goals (SDGs), Visual Analysis
+Project-Based Learning (PBL), Public Service Announcement (PSA), mental health, Sustainable Development Goals (SDGs), visual analysis

 Abstract